Are you looking for a safe and effective first trimester core workout?

 You should only do this exercise in the 1st trimester.

-In general, you want to avoid laying flat on your back in the second and third trimesters.
+In general, you want to avoid lying flat on your back in the second and third trimesters as your uterus can impede blood flow back to your heart.

 - Lie flat on the ground with your hands by your chest and your legs straight out.